Abbott's duiker: Habitat

 Abbott's duiker is endemic to Tanzania, in the Eastern Arc Mountains, Mount Kilimanjaro, and Southern Highlands in scattered populations.
-They live mainly in wet forests and swamps between 1,700 and 2,700 m above sea level, but can sometimes wander to much higher altitudes at 4,000 m.
+They live mainly in wet forests and swamps between 1,700 and 2,700 m above sea level, but can sometimes wander to much higher elevations at 4,000 m.
 They eat mainly fruit and possibly other plant matter.
 Abbott's duikers are nocturnal, spending the days at rest in thickets.
 They form regular pathways through the undergrowth, making them relatively easy to find.
 If threatened, they generally try to run, though they have been known to kill pursuing dogs when left with no escape route.

 Status

 Less than 1,500 Abbott's duiker are estimated to be left in the world, with no captive population.
-They are threatened by habitat destruction and hunting.
+They are threatened by habitat destruction and poaching.